 If you need to be ready for more situations than the Roo by itself offers, check out the upgrades available from Kammok as well as our Top Pick for Ultralight Versatility, the ENO SubLink Shelter System.

 The Roo is best suited for casual lounging or camping in mild weather.
 Its size makes it a great addition to any campsite, as it will provide a great place for people to sit and socialize, drink morning coffee, or stargaze together in the evening.
 It's easy for one person to get comfortable and find the ideal diagonal lay for sleeping, and Kammok and other manufacturers provide plenty of options to upgrade for colder weather if you don't want to give the Roo up when the temperature drops.

-Overall, the Roo is a plush and durable model that we highly recommend.
-It's well constructed and comes equipped with climbing-grade carabiners and slings, giving it the highest weight-rating of any hammock we tested, at 500 pounds.
-Easy to set up, get comfortable in, and break down, the Roo is a purchase we think you'll be very happy with, and it's readily upgradable if you want to get into colder weather camping.
+Overall, the Roo is a plush and durable model that we really enjoyed.
+It's well constructed and comes equipped with climbing-grade carabiners and slings, giving it one of the highest weight-rating of any hammock we tested, at 500 pounds.
+Easy to set up, get comfortable in, and break down, the Roo is a hefty purchase that we think will keep you comfortable and last for many years and is readily upgradable if you want to get into colder weather camping.

 Other Versions and Accessories

 Suspension straps are available from Kammock for $30.

 If you were bothered by the weight of the Roo at 24 ounces, check out the Kammok Wallaby.
 It's less than half the weight at only 10 ounces and goes for the sweet price of $65.

 Kammok also has a classy collection of top quilts, rain flies, bug netting, and a down underquilt to help trick you out for cold, wet, and buggy weather alike.

 OutdoorGearLab Member Reviews

 Most recent review: March 24, 2017